openaustralia/morph/README.md

 ### Dependencies
 Ruby 2.0.0, Docker, MySQL, SQLite 3, Redis, mitmproxy and Elasticsearch.

-On OS X for development also Vagrant & VirtualBox to host a VM with Docker - see below for more.
+On OS X for development also Kitematic - see below for more.

 On Linux your user account should be able to manipulate Docker (just add your user to the `docker` group).